scostello28/Bracket-Buster/README.md

 - I can create a model to predict winners that can build a better bracket than Obama

 ## Dataset
+Gamelogs for each team from the past 5 years.
+Retrieved from www.sports-reference.com.

 ![Team gamelog pic](pictures/gamelog.png)

 ### Pre-processing